Antiquization: Examples

 In addition, new traditions are being (re-)invented in the way that Ancient Macedonian holidays are added or existing holidays expanded with Ancient Macedonian features and/or new ceremonies.
 Another example fitting into the antiquization narrative is based on an ethnological study in the Hunza Valley of Pakistan, situated in the Pakistani part of the Himalayas.
 The study revealed that people of the Burusho tribe maintain the legend of being descendants of soldiers of the army of Alexander the Great, and therefore regard North Macedonia as their homeland.
-As a consequence, in 2008 a delegation of the Hunza royal family visited the Republic of Macedonia and was “welcomed home” by the Prime Minister, the Archbishop of the Macedonian Orthodox Church, the Mayor of Skopje and a flag-waving crowd.
+As a consequence, in 2008 a delegation of the Hunza royal family visited the Republic of Macedonia and was "welcomed home" by the Prime Minister, the Archbishop of the Macedonian Orthodox Church, the Mayor of Skopje and a flag-waving crowd.

 Further, as part of a governmental campaign, videos were broadcast that featured Alexander the Great as the liberator of African and Asian people, saying, it is not Macedonian to retreat.
-On another occasion the movie “Macedonian prayer” was broadcast by the state-governed national television at prime time.
-Being directed by a member of the Diaspora organization World Macedonian Congress, this movie claims that the Macedonians were created by God before anyone else and that they constitute the origin of the white race.
+On another occasion the movie "Macedonian Prayer" was broadcast by the state-governed national television at prime time.
+Being directed by a member of the diaspora organization World Macedonian Congress, this movie claims that the Macedonians were created by God before anyone else and that they constitute the origin of the white race.
+In 2006, two engineers, one of them a member of the Macedonian Academy of Sciences and Arts (MANU), falsely claimed that the middle text of the Rosetta Stone was written in the Ancient Macedonian language, and that this was the same as an "Aegean dialect" of Slavic Macedonian, when in fact it has long been recognised as Demotic Egyptian.

 Analyses of Macedonian textbooks revealed that the recent politics of history have also influenced the knowledge taught in schools.
 For instance, this is demonstrated in the way the particularity of the ethnic Macedonians throughout the Middle Ages and the Roman era is delineated.